 Moorten Botanical Garden

-For less than five bucks, you can enter the magical living world of Moorten's Botanical Garden, where cacti, succulents and other plants bloom in all their glory.
+For just five bucks, you can enter the magical living world of Moorten's Botanical Garden, where cacti, succulents and other plants bloom in all their glory.
 An absolute must-visit. // 1701 S Palm Canyon Dr, moortenbotanicalgarden.com

 Scooter Tours of Celebrity Homes